opencasestudies/ocs-healthexpenditure/README.md

 ### Title

-Exploring Health Expenditure using State-level data in the United States
+Exploring health expenditure using state-level data in the United States

 Health policy in the United States is complicated, and several forms of healthcare coverage exist, including both coverage by federal